salesforcecli/plugin-lightning-dev/messages/lightning.preview.site.md

 # description

-Enable Lightning Preview to see local changes to your site in a real-time preview that you don't have to deploy or manually refresh.
-To let you quickly iterate on your Lightning web components (LWCs) and pages, your site preview automatically refreshes when Lightning Preview detects source code changes.
+Enable Local Dev to see local changes to your site in a real-time preview that you don't have to deploy or manually refresh.
+To let you quickly iterate on your Lightning web components (LWCs) and pages, your site preview automatically refreshes when Local Dev detects source code changes.

-When you edit local files with Lightning Preview enabled, your LWCs reflect these changes in your org.
+When you edit local files with Local Dev enabled, your org automatically reflects these changes.

-- Basic HTML and CSS edits
+- Basic HTML and CSS edits to LWCs
-- Importing new CSS-only LWCs
+- JavaScript changes to LWCs that don't affect the component's public API
-- JS edits in-service component library
+- Importing new custom LWCs
-- JS method changes that don't affect the LWC's public API
+- Importing another instance of an existing LWC

-To apply any other local changes not listed here, you have to deploy them to your org using the `project deploy start` command.
-Then, republish your site and restart the Lightning Preview server.
+To apply any other local changes not listed above, you must deploy them to your org using the `sf project deploy start` command.
+Then, republish your site and restart the server for the Local Dev experience.

 For more considerations and limitations, see Salesforce Developers.